Kidlike/csvp/README.md

 => performance outcomes were between **20000 and 30000 rows / second**

 _I think that smaller files have worse performance because hardware fluctuations have a more significant impact (CPU context switching, etc)_

+### Motivation

+- A real personal need for a flexible but fast* CSV -> CSV processor.
+- An opportunity to play around with new Java kids, Quarkus and GraalVM.

+_\*fast: see my own personal benchmark bellow._